mmccarty/mmccarty.github.io/cv.md

 * Developed and maintained open source Content Management System built for libraries

 #### [National Radio Astronomy Observatory](http://www.nrao.edu), *Green Bank, WV*
-October 2006 – August 2009
-* March 2010 – January 2013: Green Bank Telescope (GBT) Software Development Division Software Engineer
+September 2010 – January 2013: Green Bank Telescope (GBT) Software Development Division Software Engineer
 * Developed GBT Proposal Handling Tool
 * Developed the GBT Dynamic Scheduling System for the telescope, which schedules astronomical observations based on weather forecasts to optimize overall quality of scientific research (1000+ users).
-* Developed the Business Office System for managing visitor contact information, reservations to the Observatory residence hall, and invoicing.
 * Continuing development of the GBT Monitor and Control System and Observers Interface.
-* Played a key role in all aspects of the software development lifecycle.
 * Technical lead on proposal writing for machine learning applications in radio astronomy data analysis, in collaboration with NASA JPL.
-* The GBT is the world’s largest fully steerable telescope with a 100 x 110 meter primary mirror.

 #### [National Institute for Computational Sciences](http://www.nics.tennessee.edu), *Oak Ridge, TN*
-September 2009 – August 2010: HPC Operations Group Systems Programmer
+August 2009 – August 2010: HPC Operations Group Systems Programmer
 * Worked on the Kraken, a Cray XT5 and the first academic petaflop system funded by the National Science Foundation.
 At that time, the Kraken was number 3 on the top 500 list of the fastest supercomputers in the world.
 * Developed software to support HPC systems operations.
 * Created an automated regression-testing framework for Cray XT systems.